cmccomb/tease/README.md

 [![docs.rs](https://img.shields.io/docsrs/tease/latest?logo=rust)](https://docs.rs/tease)

 # About _tease_
 This crate provides the ability to rapidly generate a GUI (a _teaser_) for a wide array of possible rust functions.
-It is intended to be used for prototyping machine learningn models.
+It is intended to be used for prototyping machine learning models.
+Inspired by [gradio](https://gradio.app/).

 # Usage
 Running this code will produce a GUI for adding two numbers together